10 Important Questions To Ask When Renting an Apartment

 - Game Room

 2. What is a good amount of square footage to have in an apartment?

 According to Rentcafe.com, the average apartment size in the United States has been decreasing over the last 10 years.
 The average square footage of a one-bedroom apartment in the United States is 757 square feet while the average square footage of a two-bedroom apartment is 1,138 square feet.

 Townhome-style apartments will generally have much higher square footage than traditional garden or high-rise-style apartments.
-Rentcafe.com has also compiled averages of apartment size by region as shown below.
+RentCafe.com has also compiled averages of apartment size by region.